Straqpy/Straqpy/README.md

 - 🤓Languages i use for Backend is : C , C++ , Java and for Frontend : Html , CSS , Javascript.

-- 🧐Languages and things i want to learn in the future is : Python , PhP , Sql , Html.
+- 🧐Languages and things i want to learn in the future is : Python , PhP , Sql

 - 😉Contact Me : stltrimis@gmail.com (Please tell me that you are from the github 😊).